 Rabbit babies, like all animals, have a specific name.
-Most people are unfamiliar with that name of a rabbit baby.
+Most people are unfamiliar with the name of a rabbit baby.
 In fact, repeatedly I get asked what they’re called.
 So, what are rabbit babies called?
-Rabbits babies are called kittens or kits.
-But most people haven’t heard this term for a baby rabbit.
-The most popular name for a baby rabbit is a bunny.
+Rabbit babies are called kittens or kits.
+However, the common name for a baby rabbit is a bunny.
+Many people are not familiar with the term “kitten” or “kit” for a baby rabbit.
 If you say I have a baby bunny, everyone knows what you’re talking about.
 But if you say, I have a rabbit kit, more than likely, you’ll get a few confused looks.

 Why Are Baby Rabbits Called Bunnies?

 Baby rabbits are often called bunnies.
 Bunny is an affection term used for young rabbits for many years.
 It was first associated with the Easter Bunny.
 For years, German children traditionally made little nests of clothing or rags the night before Easter so that Easter hare could lay eggs.
 Eventually, the word “hare” was replaced with the more cute name, “bunny.”
 This isn’t the scientific name for rabbit babies, but a word that most people use.

 What’s The Difference Between A Bunny, A Rabbit And A Hare?